ilastik/ilastik.github.io/documentation/nn/nn.md

 ### 4. Export the Result

 If you like the results, proceed to export them in the [Data Export applet]({{site.baseurl}}/documentation/basics/export).
-If you don't, unload this model by pressing the red cross and try out another one.
+If you don't, try out another model.
+You can do so by first pressing the red cross below the text box to unload the model, and then the red cross inside the text box to clear your previously selected model.

 ## _Neural Network Classification (remote)_